A Smart Tag may refer to any of the following:

 1. Sometimes referred to as Action Tags, Microsoft Smart Tags are a way of creating actions associated with words or phrases in Microsoft Word, Microsoft Excel, and Internet Explorer 6.
 For example, when Smart Tags are enabled in a document, Word may recognize certain phrases (such as names or dates).
 Word will indicate the option of a smart tag by marking the phrase with a purple dotted underline.
 Moving the mouse cursor over the underlined phrase and clicking the Smart Tag Actions button (shown right) allows anyone using the document to choose an action from the menu that opens.
 The actions could include anything from adding a name to your contact list to scheduling a meeting.

-Today, these Smart Tags are no longer used and have been completely removed from Microsoft Office 2010.
+Today, these Smart Tags are no longer used and were completely removed from Microsoft Office 2010.

 How to enable and adjust Smart Tags settings